 Don't have an account yet?
 Create one here

-831 Publications found with Hospital and Human papillomavirus (types 11, 16, and 18) and Shingles and Young adults
+82 Publications found with Human papillomavirus (types 11, 16, and 18) and Punjabi and Shingles

 Patients can be offered the shingles vaccine (Zostavax) as soon as they reach the eligible age (70 or 78 years).
 In 2017/18 it was agreed that patients could be opportunistically immunised at any point in the year.